-Initial SIPC Fund consists of $12.6 million, comprised of member assessments of $9.6 million and the transfer of $3 million from the American Stock Exchange, Inc. trust fund, plus confirmed lines of credit totaling $65 million.
+Initial SIPC Fund totals $77.6 million, comprised of member assessments of $9.6 million, the transfer of $3 million from the American Stock Exchange, Inc. trust fund, and confirmed lines of credit totaling $65 million.

 Weis Securities, Inc. is the first liquidation involving a New York Stock Exchange member.

 SIPC celebrates its fifth anniversary.
 In SIPC's first 5 years, SIPC protects customers in 117 customer protection proceedings.